-11.1 GAAP
+11.1 GAAP.

-Except as otherwise stated in this Agreement, all financial information provided to the Bank and all financial covenants will be made under generally accepted accounting principles, consistently applied.
+Except as otherwise stated in this Agreement, all financial and accounting terms are used, all financial information provided to the Bank will be prepared and all financial covenants will be calculated in accordance with under generally accepted accounting principles consistently applied.